 Cultivating Your Self-Discipline

 Earning an MBA requires many long hours of hard work, especially for active professionals.
 Even if you reduce your hours at your job, you’ll need to juggle your schedule carefully to fit in your classes, studying and assignments.
 Of course, the flexibility of earning your MBA online will make your degree more readily achievable.
-However, self-discipline is still essential for succeeding with the program.
+However, self-discipline is still essential for succeeding in the program.
 The self-discipline you will acquire as an MBA student will continue to serve you well long after you graduate.

 Developing a Broader Worldview